GyroInc/gyrogame-unity/Documentation/UseCases/ConnectCube/UC_ConnectCube.md

 ### 1.1 Brief Description
 As a requirement every player has to be able to connect the control cube to the game instance.

-The title menu includes a button for this function.
+The title and the escape menu include a button for this function.
 ## 2. Flow of Events

 ### 2.1 Basic Flow